mortarbug/AnalyticalToolkit/README.md

 BoxCox Script.R
 -DISCLAIMER: NOT MY OWN WORK.
 CREDIT TO PROFESSOR LONGNECKER
 -Calculates a confidence interval and MLE of the power to be used for Box-Cox Transformation

+Sample QQplot.R
+-Contains 2 qqplot codes, to be used as samples